asseromar/invoice-data-extractor/README.md

 Return ONLY a valid JSON object with the detected values in this format:

 {
   "expediteur": "",            # sender or supplier name "destinataire": "",          # recipient name
   "adresse_livraison": "",     # full delivery address
   "date_expedition": "",       # shipping or delivery date
-  "numero_de_commande": ""  # order or reference number
 }

 If any field is missing, leave it empty ("").